cardano-scaling/website/monthly/2025-10-monthly.md

 <i><sup>\*</sup>: for testing purpose only</i>

-The network team kept working on the authentication of messages in the n2n mini-protocol and the peer discovery from ledger state of the Haskell DMQ node.
-We kept integrating it with the Mithril nodes and completed the testing of end-to-end communication.
+The networking team continued working on message authentication in the n2n mini-protocol and on peer discovery from the ledger state of the Haskell DMQ node.
+We kept integrating it with the Mithril nodes and completed end-to-end communication testing.
 We have been able to produce Mithril certificates by relying only on the DMQ for communication between signers and aggregators.

 ### Decentralization of Mithril network configurations